 Chef Seb Holmes’s (try saying that fast 20 times!)
-Thai street cooking rep all kicked off as sous chef at Peckham main stay The Begging Bowl, which he joined shortly after it opened in 2012.
+Thai cooking credentials started at Peckham’s stalwart The Begging Bowl.
+He joined shortly after it opened in 2012.
 After two and a half years there he moved-on to become the Head Chef at Smoking Goat as well as working with Andy Oliver at Som Saa before it became permanent at Commercial Street this year.
-His new project Farang which colloquial in Thai means ‘foreigner’ launched in March 2016 focusses on pop-up events all around town.
+His new project Farang, colloquial translates to ‘foreigner’ in Thai launched in March 2016.
+It focusses on pop-up events all around town.
 I was lucky enough to try his food at The Lodge in Clapham back in April this year.

-First up we have Tempura vegetables and burnt chilli dipping sauce – a selection of light curried tempura vegetables and betel leaves with a smoked grilled chilli dipping sauce. (£6) The batter crisp and the right quantity so the integrity of the vegetables are maintained.
-Not a bad start.
+First up we have Tempura vegetables and burnt chilli dipping sauce – a selection of light curried tempura vegetables and betel leaves with a smoked grilled chilli dipping sauce (£6).
+The batter was crisp and greaseless, loosely clinging onto the vegetables.
+Skilfully done.

 Sticky pork and pumpkin with spring onion and Chinese chive – braised pork belly and salted pumpkin with palm sugar, cassia, oyster sauce & bay leaves. (£6) The belly was practically pure fat with a thin line or two of protein, it was almost wine gum like in texture but flavourful nonetheless.
-We were intrigued enough to order it again but the second portion’s pumpkin disguised itself into more pork belly!
+We were intrigued enough to order it again and got more pork belly over the pumpkin – we didn’t complain.

-On the menu this dish is reads ‘Nham prik ong with Asian vegetables and grilled sardines – a rich minced pork and tomato relish with dried soy bean raw vegetables, Asian herbs and grilled sardines to dip’. (£8) Truth to be they’d run out of sardines and offered us half a mackerel instead which we happily obliged to accept.
+On the menu this dish is reads ‘Nham prik ong with Asian vegetables and grilled sardines – a rich minced pork and tomato relish with dried soy bean raw vegetables, Asian herbs and grilled sardines to dip’ (£8).
+Truth to be they’d run out of sardines and offered us half a mackerel instead which we happily accepted.
 Why didn’t they give us a whole piece instead of half?
-It would have kept the fish moister too.
-The highlight of the dish was the nham prik ong, actually to be honest it was the highlight of the meal, it was uncompromisingly good with deep smokey umami flavour – I didn’t stop eating it until it was all gone.
+It would have kept the fish more moist IMHO.
+The highlight of the dish was the nham prik ong, actually to be honest it was the highlight of the meal, it was uncompromisingly good with deep smokey umami flavour – someone had to pull me up for air.

 Nham prik ong – living to eat with this bowl of flavour.
-It truly was a hands on affair with this one having tear the raw cabbage up using it as a scoop.
+It truly was a hands on affair, tearing raw cabbage to scoop was hilarious and delectable.

 Steamed jasmine rice (£1.5)?
 Why not.

-Half a free-range baby gola chicken cooked in banana leaves – 1/2 a gola satay chicken cooked in banana leaves with sweet basil and peanuts. (£12) This one required 1/2 an hour cooking time and the chicken just fell of the bones with the banana leaf imparting some earthy flavour into the aromatics too.
+Half a free-range baby gola chicken cooked in banana leaves – 1/2 a gola satay chicken cooked in banana leaves with sweet basil and peanuts. (£12) This one required 1/2 an hour cooking time but it was worth it.
+The flesh fell of the bones with a simple glide of the fork.
+The banana leaf bestowed some earthy flavour as did the aromatics.

-Salted tumeric butter roti. (£3.5) I’m not sure how an Indian flatbread makes a feature in a Thai street food inspired menu but I’m opened minded nonetheless.
+Salted tumeric butter roti. (£3.5) I’m not sure how an Indian flatbread makes features in a Thai street food inspired menu, but was opened minded.
 The bread was oily and uninspiring – sadly the kitchen came in on the back foot with this one.

-Crispy vegetable wontons with sweet chilli dipping sauce – crispy wonton parcels stuffed with fresh herbs, Asian vegetables and spices. (£5) An interesting snack and sweet chilli that carries some good flavour unlike the stuff you get in bottles that contains the same amount of sugar per a serving as pack of Haribo!
+Crispy vegetable wontons with sweet chilli dipping sauce – crispy wonton parcels stuffed with fresh herbs, Asian vegetables and spices (£5).
+An interesting snack and sweet chilli that carries some good flavour unlike the stuff you get in bottles that makes your teeth ache from all the sugar it contains.

-Pickled ginger, Thai shallots and cucumber. (£2.5) I’m not what sort of impact this side dish makes, probably a minimal one but add it to something else and it will be just fine as it’s not winning alone.
+Pickled ginger, Thai shallots and cucumber. (£2.5) I’m not sure what sort of impact this side dish makes, probably a minimal one.
+Add it to something else and it will be just fine as it’s not winning alone.

 Fried seabass, sour fruits and green nham yum – whole crispy sea bass with sour fruits, green chilli, lime and mandarin dressing. (£13) Chilli punch, vibrancy with the coriander, mint, shallots and acid from the fruits.
 The flavour is vivid, bold and wonderful.
-It’s fried so crisply that you can eat the bones in the belly too.
+It’s fried so crisply that you can nibble on the bones as a crispy snack.

 Fresh doughnuts, kaffir lime & apple jam with coconut pandan custard.
-Tasting the custard alone wasn’t pleasant – I got this grassy, woodsy flavour but combining everything in one bite it became and balanced and tasty mouthful, totally making sense.
+Tasting the custard alone wasn’t pleasant – I got this grassy, woodsy flavour but combining everything in one bite, it started to make delicious sense.

 Cherry aperitif to wrap things up.